myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/bool-and.md

 ## Definition

-The `boolAnd` method allows you to add a `BOOL_AND` function to the query.
+The `boolAnd` method allows you to add the `BOOL_AND` function to the query.
 The `BOOL_AND` is a function that returns the “logical AND” of all specified non-null boolean input values.
 That is, this function returns true if all non-null input values ​​are true, and otherwise returns false.

 There are 2 ways to call this method: